jetperch/js110_statistics/README.md

 statistics, but not the full-rate data.
 This library and application allows much more efficient data collection since the statistics are computed on the instrument.
 This library can support up to 127 Joulescopes attached to single host computer.

-It has a simple API consisting of just two functions and a callback, all written in C, so it is easy to integrate into nearly any other program.
-Finally, it is also relatively simple, so you can translate it to your own programming language to remove any C dependency.
+This library has a simple API consisting of just two functions and a callback, all written in C, so it is easy to integrate into nearly any other program.
+The code is also relatively simple, so you can translate it to your own programming language to remove any C dependency.